Royal Netherlands Motorized Infantry Brigade: Formation

 Although augmented by conscription from overseas citizens from Canada, the United States, the Middle East, the Dutch West Indies (Netherlands Antilles and Suriname), South Africa and Argentina; the Dutch force grew very slowly as troops were detached for other duties i.e. the Commandos, the Navy etc. The unit never totalled more than about 2,000 men at one time with a total of around 3,000 serving, less than the 3,000 to 4,000 personnel normally associated with a brigade.

 While some 500 Surinamese volunteered for service in the brigade, they were rejected by the Dutch government, on the grounds that their racial background might cause offense to volunteers and conscripts from South Africa.
 Despite this some Surinamese did serve in the Brigade and fight during WW2.
 Some Dutch West Indian personnel nevertheless later saw action with the Royal Netherlands East Indies Army in the Pacific theatre.

 The brigade would be trained first in Guelph, then Stratford, Ontario alongside British units.

 On 11 February 1941, by approval of Queen Wilhelmina, the Dutch Legion gained a new name, the Prinses Irene Brigade (P.I.B.).

+The Prinses Irene Brigade was formed in Congleton, Cheshire.

+Operation Overlord

 On 6 August 1944, the first troops of the P.I.B landed at Graye-sur-Mer Normandy, in northern France.
 Later, the main force landed and the P.I.B. served under the First Canadian Army until it moved forward with the British Second Army.
-Heavy fighting took place around the Chateau St Come ("Hellfire Corner") and the brigade liberated Pont Audemer in the progress.
+Heavy fighting took place around the Chateau St Come ("Hellfire Corner") before the brigade advanced to the Seine, liberating Pont Audemer in the process.

 In mid-September, the P.I.B. became involved in fighting with German forces at the town of Beringen.